Patient education: Syncope (fainting) (Beyond the Basics)

 In some cases, vasovagal syncope is triggered by an emotional response to a stimulus, such as fear of injury, heat exposure, the sight of blood, or extreme pain.
 In other cases, it is caused by abnormal nervous system responses to activities such as urinating, having a bowel movement, coughing, or swallowing.
 In still other cases, no trigger can be identified.

 In most cases of vasovagal syncope, you have some warning that you are near fainting.
-These signs include dizziness, nausea, pale skin, "tunnel-like" vision, and profuse sweating.
+These signs include dizziness, feeling hot or cold, nausea, pale skin, "tunnel-like" vision, and profuse sweating.
 After the episode, symptoms may continue because of continued low blood pressure.
 Some people feel extremely tired.

 Heart rhythm problems — A number of disturbances in the rate and/or rhythm of the heart can cause syncope.
 These disturbances are called arrhythmias.